 How many are currently served by Special Olympics Utah?
 On average, 1,700 individuals with intellectual disabilities, and approximately 250 individuals without intellectual disabilities through Unified Sports®, participate annually across Utah.
 Athletes can start at age two with Young Athletes, and begin competition at age eight.
 There is no upper age limit; the majority of athletes are ages 21 to 39, and the current oldest athlete is 90!

 How many individuals could be served by Special Olympics Utah?
 It is estimated that one to three percent of the global population has an intellectual disability.
-Even one percent of Utah’s estimated population of 2,971,700 as of January 1, 2015 would indicate 29,717 individuals could be eligible for and benefit from Special Olympics Utah programs.
+Even one percent of Utah’s estimated population would indicate at least 30,000 individuals could be eligible for and benefit from Special Olympics Utah programs.
 It is a goal of Special Olympics Utah to broaden its reach and serve more eligible individuals.

 How are the Sports Program services delivered?
 The strength of Special Olympics is its volunteer coaches and assistant coaches.
 Utah has over 500 volunteer coaches ranging from a parent coaching one child, a group home with a staff member serving as the coach, a coach or coaches associated with a school based program, or a community team with a head coach and many assistant coaches.
 Special Olympics Utah has full-time and part-time staff that run the day-to-day operations and develops and administers the sports programming and training for both participants and coaches.

 Where do volunteers help?
 Volunteers serve as trained coaches, assistant coaches, unified sports partners, healthy athletes’ clinicians, and assist with fundraising and special events.
-Volunteers contribute over 300,000 volunteer hours annually at area and state competitions.
+Volunteers contribute over 90,000 volunteer hours annually at area and state competitions on